Shared-Reality-Lab/IMAGE-Monarch/README.md

 ### Develop, debug, improve!
 Refer this section for an overview of the program flow to get you started...

+The flowcharts indicate the sequence of functions called when you interact with the elements of the UI.
+The list beside each block provide the sequential order of various actions executed by each function.
+Function calls/ important code segments within each function are indicated by a cascade of blocks from the calling function.

+While the functions called return values in most cases, this has not been made explicit by the arrows.

 ![Server request flow](https://github.com/Shared-Reality-Lab/IMAGE-Monarch/assets/53469681/e1b88a4c-22af-4e60-b1d6-1108a334a11e)
 ![Load layer flow](https://github.com/Shared-Reality-Lab/IMAGE-Monarch/assets/53469681/8c62d103-1f3a-4f43-a6a6-1606a82e06e4)